Celebrating Halloween with Autism Spectrum Disorder

 2.)
 What to Expect

 Make sure your child knows what to expect.
 Talk about the trick or treating and exactly what your child should expect.
+Tell them several times in advance.
 Consider creating a visual schedule or countdown to the big day!
+Create a visual to show them or read them books about trick or treating to get them more familiarized with the process.
+If your child is overwhelmed with change, consider introducing activities and Halloween decorations gradually.

 Help your child practice for the big day by practicing putting on their costume and going through the routine of the day.
-Enlist the help of a neighbor or friend and have your child practice trick or treating at their homes.
+Enlist the help of a neighbor or friend and have your child practice trick or treating in a familiar environment.
+Use role play to practice receiving and giving treats.

 4.)
 Trick or Treat Alternatives